 <object> elements from data sent by any user.
 This helps to mitigate the risk, but doesn't necessarily eradicate it.

-The consequences can be terrible, ranging from data loss to access to a whole infrastructure by using privilege escalation.
+The consequences can be terrible, ranging from data loss to attacks taking control of a whole website infrastructure by using privilege escalation.
 This is a very serious threat and you should never store data sent by a user without performing some sanitization (for example, by using

 mysql_real_escape_string() on a PHP/MySQL infrastructure).

 These kinds of attacks can occur when your application builds HTTP headers or emails based on the data input by a user on a form.
 These won't directly damage your server or affect your users, but they are an open door to deeper problems such as session hijacking or phishing attacks.

 These attacks are mostly silent, and can turn your server into a zombie.

 So, how do you fight these threats?
 This is a topic far beyond this guide, but there are a few rules to keep in mind.
 The most important rule is: never ever trust your users, including yourself; even a trusted user could have been hijacked.

 All data that comes to your server must be checked and sanitized.
 Always.
 No exception.